 It’s a peculiarity of the way AAFCO works that anyone can attend the meetings, and they can speak up and give their input, but to have a (literal) “seat at the table”–to be an official member of a committee, you have to represent a non-profit group of some kind.
 When pet food company employees get such a seat, they claim to be representing The Pet Food Institute, which is the pet food manufacturers’ lobbyist group in Washington, DC.
 And each company producing pet food ingredients is likewise representing their own lobbying groups.

 But since consumers aren’t an official, non-profit organization, they can’t be on the committees.
 And, for the most part, no big consumer advocacy groups have paid any attention at all to AAFCO (although some of them have plenty to say about pet food–though most of what they’ve said has been misguided or outright wrong!).

-So, if you can spare $10, or $20, or perhaps a little more, please consider donating to Little Big Cat to help cover these hefty travel and meeting expenses.
-I hope you know I wouldn’t ask if I weren’t desperate!
+So, if you can spare $10, or $20, or perhaps a little more, please consider donating to Little Big Cat to help cover my travel and meeting expenses.
+I wouldn’t ask if I weren’t desperate!
 You can just hit the donate button on the right, or go to our page on YourCaring.com to donate.
 And I promise to work as hard as I possibly can to fairly represent you and your pets as these crucial decisions are being made!